 Cream one and a half cupfuls of butter and the same of sugar with three eggs; add one and a half cupfuls of milk, four cupfuls of flour, two cupfuls of currants, citron if liked, half a teaspoonful of mixed spices and a teaspoonful of soda.

-A good old fashioned British dessert recipe.
-If baked in one loaf, it will take about an hour — in two pans, about half an hour. —Mrs. E. B. Plympton
+A good traditional British dessert recipe.
+If baked (350°F) in one loaf, it will take about an hour — in two pans, about half an hour.
+Always test for doneness. —Mrs. E. B. Plympton

 Mix 1/4 pound flour and 1/2 cup of milk, 1-1/2 ounces butter, juice of a lemon, and sugar to taste.
 Stir on the fire for 10 minutes, take off, and add the beaten yolks of 4 eggs and 2 tablespoonfuls of chopped almonds.

-Pour into a pan and bake.
-Cut into strips and dust with sugar. —With a Saucepan Over the Sea
+Pour into a pan and bake (325°F) just until done.
+Cut into strips and dust with sugar. —Traditional British Dessert Recipe from With a Saucepan Over the Sea

 1 cup beef suet (finely chopped), 3 cups flour, 1 tablespoon sugar, pinch of salt.
 Mix salt into the dough, and roll out 1/2 inch thick.